 What is a School Psychologist?

-School psychologists help children and youth succeed academically, socially, behaviorally, and emotionally.
+School Psychologists help student to succeed academically, socially, behaviorally, and emotionally.
 They collaborate with educators, parents, and other professionals to create safe, healthy, and supportive learning environments that strengthen connections between home, school, and the community for all students.

-School psychologists are highly trained in both psychology and education, completing a minimum of a specialist-level degree program (at least 60 graduate semester hours) that includes a year-long supervised internship.
-This training emphasizes preparation in mental health and educational interventions, child development, learning, behavior, motivation, curriculum and instruction, assessment, consultation, collaboration, school law, and systems.
-School psychologists must be certified and/or licensed by the state in which they work.
-They also may be nationally certified by the National Association of School Psychology (NCSP).
-The National Association of School Psychologists sets ethical and training standards for practice and service delivery.
+School Psychologists complete a minimum of a specialist-level degree program (at least 60 graduate semester hours) that includes a one year supervised internship.
+This training emphasizes preparation in educational testing and interventions mental health, child development, behavior, curriculum and instruction, consultation, collaboration, and school law.
+School Psychologists must be certified and/or licensed by the state in which they work.
+Depending upon their degree of education and training, they also may be nationally certified by the American Board of Professional Psychology (ABPP) or by the National Association of School Psychology (NCSP).
+The national associations establish ethical and training standards for practice and service delivery.